-Faced with a modern, unsustainable lifestyle on our doorstep, we dreamt of an ethical way … one that would be more considerate to other people, animals and to the environment (like it was not too long ago).
+Faced with a modern, unsustainable lifestyle on our doorstep, we dreamt of an ethical way … one that would be more considerate to other people, animals and to the environment (like it was with the ancestors, not too long ago ).
 Despite the challenges, we started our own effort and now feel great about what we have accomplished so far.

 We try to preserve the indigenous value system together with our surroundings.
 And, because the two are intricately intertwined, the lifestyle is special – the way of life is different.

-We only work within a conservation framework, so consider each other’s’ useful assets in whatever we do.
-Our community is unique, in that, it is not primarily about land occupancy but about working together for a more sustainable way of life.
+We only work within a conservation framework, and consider each others’ useful assets that can contribute to whatever we do.
+Our community is unique, in that, it is not primarily about land occupancy but more about working together for a more sustainable way of life.
 One active participant lives a good hour’s walk away.
 Practices such as giving or exchanging come in handy and are used in conjunction with monetary transactions.
-Together, they all contribute towards a more sustainable lifestyle.
+Together, they all contribute towards a system that is workable for us all.

 Moraro sits beautifully in an area that joins the larger village life with the deep rain-forest.
 Life isn’t hectic because people tend not to live by the clock.
-And, we do not stick to a strict schedule because we live mostly within the rhythm of the environment.
+And, we do not stick to a strict schedule because we live mostly within the rhythm of the environment and our own assets.

-Our community is like many indigenous communities, in that, not only is it far away from mainstream society, but also because we take stock of our surrounding resources and try to intelligently manage them.
-In keeping with this, only a limited number of people can live in Moraro at any one time.
+Our community is like many indigenous communities, in that, not only does it have few people and is far away from mainstream society, but also, because we take stock of our surrounding resources and try to intelligently manage them.
+In keeping with this, Moraro can only sustain a limited number of people at any one time.

 So far, led by our gifted farmer, we forest garden which is a type of permaculture.
 Only a small number of us eat from our organic gardens, so this type of farming fits us fine.
 Excess produce is sold by the gardener responsible.
 We also forage for some of our food.
-Despite being enclosed by trees and other components of nature, we still preserve our own small tropical rain-forest and its surroundings.
+Despite being enclosed by trees and other components of nature, we still take the preservation of our own small tropical rain-forest and its surroundings seriously.
 This forest is a special mini ecosystem and the only place where certain unique species can live and survive.

-We understand the importance of forest fruit-bearing trees so save as many of them as we can.
+We understand the importance of forest, fruit-bearing trees, so save as many of them as we can.
 They provide food for animals, especially birds.
-Their importance cannot be overemphasized.
-Local farmers have noticed since the logging of forest fruit trees by big companies, more forest animals are looking for food outside their natural habitat, which many times can be in a farmer’s plot.
-These trees do not only provide animals with fruits.
-We also reap.
-It is not uncommon for us to eat fruits that cannot be found elsewhere; like hubuji from the giant hubuji (anacardium giganteum) tree which only bears once every four years.
+Their importance cannot be overemphasised.
+Local farmers have noticed, since the excess logging of forest fruit trees, more forest animals are looking for food outside their natural habitat, which many times can be in a farmer’s plot.
+The trees we protect do not only provide animals with food, but we also reap.
+It is not uncommon for us to eat fruits that cannot be found elsewhere ... like hubuji from the giant hubuji (anacardium giganteum) tree which only bears once every four years.

-Our ancestors valued fresh water and so do we do.
-A good source of fresh water was and is necessary before establishing a settlement.
-There is a fresh water spring which, apart from the rain provides us with our fresh water.
-We protect this spring not only for ourselves but for others, including the animals.
+The ancestors valued fresh water and so do we.
+A good source of fresh water was always necessary before establishing a settlement.
+There is a fresh-water spring which, apart from the rain, provides us with our fresh water.
+We protect this spring, not only for ourselves but for others, including the animals.

 Supplemented by western ones, we recognise, use and celebrate our local medicines and fully credit our local medicine experts.
-Apart from relying on our experts and local medicines, we use nature for healing.
-Connecting with the energies of the natural environment through forest bathing, trail walking and many other ways do soothe the soul.
-Such practices give spiritual rejuvenation and sustenance.
+Apart from relying on our experts with local medicines, we use nature for our health.
+Connecting with the energies of the natural environment through forest bathing, trail walking and many other ways soothe the soul.
+Such practices give spiritual rejuvenation and emotional balance.

-Celebrating forest life connects us all; be it storytelling, festivities of music and dance or sport.
+Celebrating forest life connects us all, be it storytelling, times of music and dance or sport.
 And can these be enjoyable?
 There is nothing like light conversation (and sometimes heavy ones) over a jar of local, home-made brew.

-Now, at a time when our natural environment is disrespected and exploited more than ever, we see the importance of sharing with like-minded people, as we promote and encourage a more sustainable lifestyle.
-We have so far proven that a sustainable community is very viable and it is important that we get together, work with each other and the environment to make a difference.
+Now, at a time when our natural environment is disrespected and exploited, more than ever, we see the importance of sharing with like-minded people, as we promote and encourage a more sustainable lifestyle.
+We have so far proven that such a life-style is very viable.
+We believe that it is important we get together, and work with each other and the environment to make a difference.

-If you’d like to be informed about what is happening with our effort and perhaps become involved DO GET IN TOUCH We’d love to hear from you.
+If you are intent on a sustainable lifestyle, then we're willing to share with you.
+DO GET IN TOUCH We’d love to hear from you.